juanmacar/wedding-app-backend/README.md

-# Wedding Invitation App API
+# Wedding Invitation App Backend

 A serverless API built with AWS Lambda and MongoDB to manage wedding invitations.
 This API allows you to create, retrieve, and update guest RSVPs for a wedding event, confirm if they'll use the lodging provided, and manage transportation reservations.